jahwag/ClaudeSync/deprecated/AI-FIRST-DEVELOPMENT.md

-# AI-First Development Guide: Leveraging Claude AI for Efficient Software Development
+# [DEPRECATED] AI-First Development Guide: Leveraging Claude AI for Efficient Software Development

+> ⚠️ **DEPRECATED**: This document is no longer maintained and may contain outdated information.
+Please refer to `useful-prompts.md` and `ai-adoption-masterplan.md` for current guidance on AI-assisted development.

 ## Introduction